brikis98/yevgeniy-brikman-homepage/_posts/2014-01-01-the-elements-of-style.md

 date: "2014-01-01"
 ---

-A fairly boring read - the book is just a long list of grammar and style suggestions - but a decent reference to check every now and then.
+A fairly boring read—the book is just a long list of grammar and style suggestions—but a decent reference to check now and then.
 That said, if you already know what to look for, a google search is likely more effective.
 Therefore, a quick read through of this sort of book may be useful to know what questions to ask.

 ## Rating